People who make diet and lifestyle changes as well as using medication may see lower cholesterol levels within a few weeks.

 Medications

-For individuals who have a dangerously high cholesterol level, doctors will often recommend medication therapy to help bring down the cholesterol level.
-Depending on whether a person has other health conditions, they may also need a medication to lower their blood pressure.
+Doctors will often recommend medication therapy for individuals who have a high cholesterol level.
+Depending on whether a person has other health conditions, they may also require medication to lower their blood pressure.

-The standard cholesterol-lowering treatment generally begins with statins.
+Doctors typically prescribe statins as the first-line treatment to reduce cholesterol levels.
 These drugs help decrease the amount of cholesterol that the body makes.
 They also reduce inflammation of blood vessels with cholesterol plaques.

-• Bile acid resins: These drugs help the body get rid of excess cholesterol through the intestines into the stool.
+• Bile acid resins: These drugs help the body dispose of excess cholesterol through the intestines into the stool.

 • Selective cholesterol absorption inhibitors: These help prevent the body from absorbing cholesterol.